-Google WiFi is coming with tons of cool features with best network performance.
+Google WiFi is coming with tons of cool features with the best network performance.
 One of the excellent features I like with my Google WiFi router is the option to block websites.
-Google is using the safe search technology to block sexually explicit website automatically for those devices you enabled site blocking.
+Google is using the safe search technology to block sexually explicit websites automatically for those devices you enabled site blocking.
 However, those who want to block an individual website with Google WiFi, there is no built-in option for that.

 This workaround is showing how to turn on site blocking and individual site blocking on Google WiFi.

 This is a pretty easy step to block websites using Google WiFi router.
 This website blocking solution is for the router level site blocking.
 We already covered the website blocking solution in PC and Browser level in the early article.

 Going forward, you have to create a label (group together) for all devices you want to block.
 And once you labeled the devices, you can apply site blocking to the group of devices under the same label.
 Once you turn on site blocking, Google can block millions of adult websites by using Google’s SafeSearch technology.

 To turn on site blocking on Google WiFi, go ahead to;

 - Family WiFi.